-'Life-Changing' drug on the way for Cystic Fibrosis sufferers
+'Life-changing' drug on the way for Cystic Fibrosis sufferers

 "It is very difficult to put into words what this means to me, let alone to the community that are going to have years added to their lives," Burns says.

-"We as a community have fought hard to get the stories out there, so people understand the really cruel natures of cystic fibrosis."
+"We as a community have fought hard to get the stories out there, so people understand the really cruel nature of cystic fibrosis."

 Burns says the announcement is very emotional for all the families who have lost someone to the disease.